pkgranholt/Improved-search-for-used-cars/Presentation.md

 auto <- auto[yearOfRegistration >= 2002 & yearOfRegistration <= 2015]
 ```

 Now we come to some cleaning in the brand and model names.
 Some of these are pure substitutions, some are substitutions depending on what information is stored in the variables.
 There are also several examples of German wording that is removed, and not given English wording, to make it easier to read and match with the other data sets.
 An example would be "BMW 5er", which in English would be a BMW 5-series.
 This will now be referred to as simply "BMW 5".
+I chose this naming convention to make it easy to remember and match across the three different data sets.
+Often the headline of the ad has more information on the specific car model ("BMW 520d Touring edition", for example).

 ```r
 auto$brand <- ifelse(auto$brand == 'mercedes_benz', 'mercedes', auto$brand)